-Exceptions to carryback rules.- A corporation may make an irrevocable election to forego the carryback period and instead carry the NOL forward to years following the year of the loss.
-To make this election, check the box in Item R at the bottom of page 2 of the form.
-The return must be timely filed (including extensions).
+Waiving the carryback period.
+A corporation may make an irrevocable election to waive the carryback period and instead carry the NOL forward to years following the year of the loss.
+To make this election, check the box in Item R at the bottom of page 2 of Form 1120-F. The return must be timely filed (including extensions).